 How is peripheral artery disease treated?

-Each patient’s treatment is customized but may include recommendations for lifestyle changes (stop smoking, change diet, exercise, lose weight), management of underlying health conditions such as diabetes and high blood pressure, and medications to improve circulation, reduce cholesterol, manage blood pressure, and lower your risk of blood clots.
+Treatment of peripheral artery disease may vary since each patient’s treatment is customized.
+There may be recommendations for lifestyle changes that include management of underlying health conditions such as diabetes and high blood pressure, in addition to medications to improve circulation, reduce cholesterol, manage blood pressure, and lower your risk of blood clots.

 Specialized procedures and treatments provided by Vascular Health Institute may include: